Simon Mail at the Amex Stadium

 Ramón Sosa (left) celebrates his 70th-minute equaliser with Neco Williams Photograph: Peter Cziborra/Action Images/Reuters

-Chris Wood’s early penalty sparked hopes of a fifth successive away victory for Forest stretching back to the end of last season.
-Brighton had to wait patiently but two goals at the end of the first half – a magnificent header from the hometown teenager Jack Hinshelwood and Danny Welbeck’s curling free-kick – turned the contest on its head.
+Chris Wood’s early penalty sparked hopes of a fifth successive away victory for Forest, on a run stretching back to the end of last season.
+Two Brighton goals at the end of the first half – a magnificent header from the teenager Jack Hinshelwood and Danny Welbeck’s curling free-kick – turned the contest on its head.
+The visitors rung the changes in the second half and were rewarded with an equaliser from the substitute Ramón Sosa to ensure both teams remain unbeaten.

-Forest’s first attack paid dividends with Hudson-Odoi charging into the area following a direct run by Gibbs-White and Carlos Baleba clumsily brought the attacker down.
-Wood stepped up and sent the Brighton goalkeeper, Bart Verbruggen, the wrong way for his third league goal of the season.
+Brighton dominated the early possession and cut Forest open through Georginio Rutter’s threaded pass but Simon Adingra rolled their first attempt wide of Matz Sels’ far post.
+Forest’s first attack paid dividends when Callum Hudson-Odoi charged into the area following a direct run by Gibbs-White and Carlos Baleba clumsily brought the attacker down.
+Wood stepped up and sent the Brighton goalkeeper Bart Verbruggen the wrong way for his third league goal of the season.

-The home side were frustrated at their failure to break down their disciplined opponents with Rutter heading over from Estupiñán’s corner.
 Rutter was looking the hosts’ most likely creator with the former Leeds forward blasting a shot wide from the edge of the area.

 • Download the Guardian app from the iOS App Store on iPhone or the Google Play store on Android by searching for 'The Guardian'.